Brooke Nihart: Korean War

 Throughout the night of September 15 and into the next morning, Nihart led his battalion in repulsing numerous enemy attacks and was able to maintain a defensive perimeter despite heavy casualties among his Marines.
+The NKPA hurricane barrage, according to the Division report, “Reached an intensity that was estimated to surpass that of any barrage yet encountered by the 1st Marine Division in Korea.”
 The battle was so fierce that a Marine from Nihart's battalion, Corporal Joseph Vittori, single-handedly killed 200 of the enemy with a machine gun before he was killed.
 Vittori was later awarded the Medal of Honor.
 Nihart himself was awarded the Navy Cross for his actions during the battle.

 In 1953, Nihart served on the Department of Defense's Advisory Committee on Prisoners of War.
 The committee discovered an alarming trend where prisoners of war revealed military secrets to their captors after undergoing brainwashing.
 Nihart was tasked with writing a code of conduct to prevent future American prisoners from revealing secrets.
 He ultimately wrote six articles, which President Dwight D. Eisenhower signed into law with an executive order on August 17, 1955.